EBISPOT/EJP-Ontology/README.md

 https://github.com/EBISPOT/EJP-Ontology/releases/tag/11-11-2019

-(note this will not show up until the request has been approved by obofoundry.org)

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/ejp-rd-edit.owl](src/ontology/ejp-rd-edit.owl)
+Editors of this ontology should use the edit version, [src/ontology/ejp-rd-edit.owl](src/ontology/ejp-rd-edit.owl) or see the notes for how to add new terms to the ontology-https://github.com/EBISPOT/EJP-Ontology/blob/master/docs/Adding_new_terms.md

 ## Contact